hbc/NGS_Data_Analysis_Course/sessionV/lessons/05_compare_callers_IGV.md

 In this section, our goal is to determine what peaks by common to the calls made by both SPP and MACS2.
 To perform this task we are going to use a suite of tools called bedtools.

 > Note: *"You cant really compare peaks from two different peak callers using their default or arbitrary thresholds.
 They are totally uncalibrated.
-Rather you run them individually through IDR and then compare the IDR thresholded peaks."* --[Anshul Kundaje](https://med.stanford.edu/profiles/anshul-kundaje), Standford University (developed SPP and IDR).
+Rather you run them individually through IDR and then compare the IDR thresholded peaks."* --[Anshul Kundaje](https://med.stanford.edu/profiles/anshul-kundaje), Stanford University (he developed SPP and IDR).

 ### bedtools